-She was working for the Pony Express in South Dakota when a minor outbreak of smallpox hit the town.
-She took care of the eight people who fell ill to the disease, and under her watchful eye, five of them recovered.
-While Calamity Jane may be more famously known for other exploits in her long and varied life, her time spent as one of the few frontier nurses is definitely worth taking note.
+Cannary also worked for the Pony Express in South Dakota when a minor outbreak of smallpox hit the town.
+She took care of the eight people who fell ill with the disease, and under her watchful eye, five of them recovered.
+While Calamity Jane may be more famously known for other exploits in her long and varied life, her time spent as one of the few frontier nurses is definitely worth taking note of.
 Just don’t get on her bad side, or you might need medical attention yourself.

 6: Margaret Sanger

 Margaret Sanger’s mother died due to the complications that come from eleven pregnancies.
 During a time when women had few rights and the Catholic Church was pushing against any progressive measures, Sanger fought for the woman’s right to control her own body.
 With these qualifications, she pushed for and advocated birth control.